Kingdom of Derge

 At its height, the population of the kingdom consisted of 12–15,000 families.

 The northern border of the kingdom was defined by Tso Ngon Lake; on the east, the boundary terminated at those states that utilized the Horpa variation of the Rgyalrongic languages, Chantui and Litang; the southern and western boundaries were defined by Batang, Sanai, Gonjo and Draya; and Lhato and Chamdo, respectively.
 During the Qing dynasty, a Derge king requested a Tusi title in 1728.

 The kingdom was known for its metal working and was an important center in the establishment of the Rimé movement in Tibetan Buddhism.
 The royal family of Derge were known as supporters of art, producing such artists as Situ Panchen, the kingdom's senior court chaplain, who is also known for his contributions to medicine and religion.
-Regent Queen Tsewang Lhamo (d.
+Queen Tsewang Lhamo (d.
 1812) was known for her support of the Nyingma school and for commissioning the printing its texts, including The Collected Tantras of the Nyingma.